Good-Soma/Good-Soma/README.md

 <li>Google Drawing</li>
 </ul>

-### What are the attributes that make me fit for the task of writing any demanding and yet critical document for experts like you?
+### What are the attributes that make me fit for the task of writing any demanding and yet critical document for expert like you?

 <ul>
 <li> Problem-Solving Skills: I am responsinlble for making your audience to understand your intention, so whenever I am given an assignment, that is what I prioritize on.</li>